Allison Danger: Professional wrestling career

-Early career
+Early career (2000–2002)

-Corino's older brother Steve is a professional wrestler as well, and while working for Extreme Championship Wrestling (ECW) he introduced his sister to the ECW locker room.
+Corino's older brother Steve Corino is a professional wrestler as well, and while working for Extreme Championship Wrestling (ECW) he introduced his sister to the ECW locker room.
 Corino befriended Francine, a manager for ECW, and in May 2000 Francine and Corino attended an IWA Reading wrestling show in Reading, Pennsylvania together.
 ECW alumnus The Sandman's wife Lori (who usually accompanied him to ringside) was unavailable, so The Sandman invited Corino to substitute for her.
 Corino accepted at the urging of Francine and enjoyed the experience so much that she worked for the same company again several weeks later.

 The next month, she joined the Independent Wrestling Federation (IWF) and began training under Rapid Fire Maldonado and her brother in the IWA Cruel School in Boyertown, Pennsylvania.
 Corino adopted the persona of Allison Danger, a tattooed punk.
 Her first match was a mixed tag match with Rapid Fire as her partner in Reading.
 Danger and Maldonado continued to team together, and on March 24, 2001, in Plainfield, New Jersey they won the IWF Tag Team Championships in a four-way tag match.
 After Maldonado suffered an injury, Biggie Biggs replaced him as Danger's partner.
 They lost the titles to Hadrian and Damian Adams on September 16, 2001, in West Orange, New Jersey.

 Throughout 2003 Danger worked for Jersey All Pro Wrestling and IWA Mid South.
 Between July and August 2003, she toured Japan, replacing her friend Daffney who had to pull out at the last moment.